kongbytes/arp-scan-rs/README.md

 Switch to numeric mode.
 This will skip the local hostname resolution process and will only display IP addresses.

+#### Host retry count `-r 3`

+Send 3 ARP requests to the targets (retry count).
+By default, a single ARP request will be sent to each host.

 #### Change source IPv4 `-S 192.168.1.130`

 Change or force the IPv4 address sent as source in the broadcasted ARP packets.
 By default, a valid IPv4 address on the network interface will be used.
 This option may be useful for isolated hosts and security checks.